 As respiratory therapists, we all know COPD patients who were diagnosed with their disease when it was too late to make a real difference in the course of their care.
 National COPD Awareness Month gives all of us the perfect opportunity to make sure more people learn they have COPD while there is still time to impact its progression.

-AARC Executive Director and CEO Thomas Kallstrom, MBA, RRT, FAARC, already got a head start on that objective in September when he was interviewed by the NPR station out of Dallas, TX, about COPD, who is most likely to get the disease, and why it is so important for people who have the condition to stop smoking and seek treatment.
+AARC Executive Director Thomas Kallstrom, MBA, RRT, FAARC, already got a head start on that objective in September when he was interviewed by the NPR station out of Dallas, TX, about COPD, who is most likely to get the disease, and why it is so important for people who have the condition to stop smoking and seek treatment.

 We hope everyone will follow Tom’s lead by getting out into their communities as well—but COPD Month is also the perfect time to brush up on your own knowledge of COPD and how it is best treated so you can provide the best care possible for your patients.

 Here are a few resources to help you get started down both paths—

 - Organize a screening event in your hospital or your community using the COPD Foundation’s simple five question COPD Population Screener.
 Now online, the screener can easily be loaded onto tablet devices, making the screening process quick and easy.

 - Share the AARC’s A Patient’s Guide to Aerosol Drug Deliverywith your patients who have COPD.
 Written by leaders in aerosolized medication delivery, the guide includes everything a patient needs to know to get the most out of his inhaled medications.